etefera/kpt/site/sdk/ts-guide.md

 1. `package.json`: The `kpt-functions` framework library is the only item declared in `dependencies`.
-Everything required to compile and test your config function is declared as `devDependencies`, including the `create-kpt-functions` CLI discussed later in the `README`.
+Everything required to compile and test your function is declared as `devDependencies`, including the `create-kpt-functions` CLI discussed later in the `README`.
 1. `src/`: Directory containing the source files for all your functions, e.g.:
    - `my_func.ts`: Implement your function's interface here.